-Today, most companies operate their vehicles, workplace equipment or renewable energy systems using rechargeable batteries.
+Most companies use rechargeable batteries to operate their vehicles, workplace equipment, or renewable energy systems.
 The most commonly used is the lead acid battery.
-This mature technology that's known to be reliable, durable, and can cost effective.
-However, under the lead acid battery category there are many different types to be aware of.
-In this article we will talk about the differences between Absorbed Glass Mat (AGM) and Flooded batteries.
+This mature technology is known to be reliable, durable, and cost effective.
+However, under the lead acid battery category, there are many different types to be aware of.
+This article will discuss the differences between Absorbed Glass Mat (AGM) and Flooded batteries.

-Absorbed Glass Mat (AGM) and wet cell or “flooded” batteries are both considered lead batteries and contain an electrolyte solution which causes a chemical reaction and produces electrons.
+Absorbed Glass Mat (AGM) and wet cell or “flooded” batteries are lead batteries and contain an electrolyte solution that causes a chemical reaction and produces electrons.
 These batteries are recharged when put in contact with a reverse current.
-But, given the way they are designed, they each have their own pros and cons and these variations should be considered before use.
+But, given how they are designed, they each have pros and cons, and you should consider these variations before use.

-AGM batteries are a maintenance free alternative to traditional flooded lead-acid batteries.
-They are designed to provide powerful bursts of starting amps and run electronics for a longer period of time.
+AGM batteries are a maintenance-free alternative to traditional flooded lead-acid batteries.
+They are designed to provide powerful bursts of starting amps and run electronics for longer.

 How do AGM batteries work